 Mel Daniels is a study in contradictions.
 He was in more fights than any player in Pacers history, but has written more poems, too.
 His life is much like that of David West, and their personalities aren’t that far apart, either.
 Nor were their games.

 This story was written just a couple of weeks before Daniels passed away in 2015.
 He called me to say thanks for it, and that was the last conversation we ever had.
 It’s always a bit awkward when someone thanks you for writing something about them because it makes that article seem more promotional than journalistic, but it was good to have that talk with Daniels.
 One of the primary things we discussed was how to go about getting Freddie Lewis’ jersey number retired.

-The greatest enforcer the Pacers have ever had, the guy who seemed to have more fights during the late Sixties and early Seventies on basketball courts than Muhammad Ali had in boxing rings, is sitting in the corner booth of a restaurant reading poetry to me.
+[T]he greatest enforcer the Pacers have ever had, the guy who seemed to be in more fights during the late Sixties and early Seventies on basketball courts than Muhammad Ali had in boxing rings, is sitting in the corner booth of a restaurant reading poetry to me.

-Tagged with: ABA Most Valuable Player, Mel Daniels, poetry
+Tagged with: ABA Most Valuable Player, Jeff Foster, Mel Daniels